South Korean won: Coins

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 The Bank of Korea announced in early 2006 its intention to redesign the 10 won coin by the end of that year.
 With the increasing cost of production, then at 38 won per 10 won coin, and rumors that some people had been melting the coins to make jewelry, the redesign was needed to make the coin more cost-effective to produce.
 The new coin is made of copper-coated aluminium with a reduced diameter of 18 mm, and a weight of 1.22 g.
 Its visual design is the same as the old coin.
 The new coin was issued on December 18, 2006.

 The 1 and 5 won coins are rarely in circulation since 1992, and prices of consumer goods are rounded to the nearest 10 won.
 However, they are still in production, minting limited amounts of these two coins every year, for the Bank of Korea's annual mint sets.

 In 1998, the production costs per coin were: 10 won coins each cost 35 won to produce, 100 won coins cost 58 won, and 500 won coins cost 77 won.